asyncapi/html-template/README.md

 You can replace <asyncapi.yaml> with local path or URL pointing to [any AsyncAPI document](https://raw.githubusercontent.com/asyncapi/spec/master/examples/streetlights-kafka.yml).
 To use a specific version, look into [Releases](https://github.com/asyncapi/html-template/releases).
+Look into [Releases](/releases) of this template to pick up the version you need.
+It is not recommended to always use the latest in production.
+Always use a specific version.

 ## Supported parameters